liang0711/liang0711.github.io/index.md

 I'm An accomplished data scientist and have a solid foundation of data-centric analysis and machine learning methodologies to deliver meaningful insights, for improving business and boosting operational efficiency.
 A little bit about myself, by utilizing Python/SQL to to deploy advanced statistical models to derive actionable insights from complex datasets and drive strategic decisions.

-My journey has also honed my technical skills as well as an emphasis on identifying objetives and providing strategic solutions.
-I defintely earger to apply my expertise into field like technology, finance, healthcare, sustainability, market research, customer behavior and more!
-Feel free to explore my data-related projects and contact me!

 **df.describe():**
- - Quantitative Skills: Python (NumPy, Pandas, Scikit-learn, Seaborn, etc.), SQL,Google Cloud Platform, Tableau, PowerBI, Git, AWS, Web-Scarping
+ - Quantitative Skills: Python (NumPy, Pandas, Scikit-learn, Seaborn, etc.), SQL, Google Cloud Platform, Tableau, PowerBI, Git, AWS, Web-Scarping

  - Methodologies: Machine Learning, NLP, A/B Test, Statistical Analysis, Customer Segementation, Marketing Strategy, Risk Management